 As the numbers show, Generation X (ages 42–57) and Baby Boomers (ages 58–76) were apt to do nothing in response to inflation and market volatility in 2022.
 At the same time, respondents aged 45 and older are users of personal investment apps.
 That means they should also be counted as the target audience, even if they’re less active.

-In building a brokerage app or investment platform, Yalantis experts recommend considering the needs of different age groups — Generation Z, Millennials, Generation X, and Baby Boomers — with a slight focus on the younger generations.
+In building a brokerage app or investment platform or during any other financial software development services, Yalantis experts recommend considering the needs of different age groups — Generation Z, Millennials, Generation X, and Baby Boomers — with a slight focus on the younger generations.

 Today, when interacting with an investment platform, all users expect an easy-to-use application that offers transparency and an intuitive interface without information overload.
 But there are still some generational differences in expectations.
 For younger users, simple functionality and the opportunity to make small investments without paying high commissions will be important.
 Whereas for older users, it’s necessary to have a lot of charts to help them make informed decisions, as well as educational modules so they can research companies they’re interested in.

 Later, we describe how to implement such functionality in your investment app in more detail.
 For now, let’s pay attention to the latest technologies that are worth considering in 2023.